 Owning a 4WD gives you access to some of the most amazing places in the world.
 We’ve been travelling WA for many years now, and have seen a huge number of these spectacular places.
 We love the coastline, and with 12,000km of spectacular coast in WA, you’d be hard pressed not to.

 One thing we always missed though was having a little boat with us, just to get out that little bit off shore.
-Spearfishing and fishing is a huge part of our holidays, and with all the gear you carry around, having a little boat makes it a real pleasure to get to the best spots.
-However, an ordinary tinny and boat trailer just wouldn't cut it where we go, so something had to be done about it.
+Spearfishing and fishing is a huge part of our holidays, and with all the gear you carry around, having a little boat makes it a real pleasure to get to the best spots with limited effort.

 We wanted something light, easy to move and big enough to take out even when it was a bit choppy.
-Something you could drag anywhere the 4WD went, including Steep Point, Murchison House station and Kalumburu and Cape York one day.
+Something you could drag anywhere the 4WD went, including Steep Point, the rough tracks around Kalbarri’s Murchison House station and Kalumburu and Cape York one day.

 Operation tough boat trailer

 We were looking for a boat under 4 metres, and a trailer that was already well built and in good condition to set up.
 After trolling Gumtree for many hours, I came across an older Stacer 3.75m boat on a brand new trailer that looked quite strong.
 We went and looked at it, and despite a few issues with the trailer that could be easily fixed, picked it up fairly happily.

 So, what was wrong with the trailer?